What do diplomats do?

 Here’s a list of what diplomats usually do:

-- Handle the preparation and facilitate the conduct of meetings and activities.
+- Handle the preparation and facilitate the conduct of meetings and projects.

-- Attend the events of the Filipino community. (for Filipino diplomats)
+- Attend the events of the Filipino community –founding anniversary, art exhibits, advocacies, thanksgiving, graduation, even religious occasions, and many more. (for Filipino diplomats)

-- Address the concerns of Filipino nationals in coordination with appropriate offices.
+- Address the concerns of Filipino nationals in coordination with appropriate offices and authorities.

-- Respond to the queries of foreign nationals who wish to visit/work/do business, etc. in the Philippines.
+- Respond to the queries of foreign nationals who wish to visit, work, or do business, etc. in the Philippines.

 - Establish good ties with the host country and with the international community.